 Before the feasible options are presented, a brief overview of the relevant research and literature that were fundamental to the study is presented.
 Grade configuration study is common for school districts around the country; thus substantial research and literature exist.
-Key research findings were presented to the Advisory Committee.
-The Appendix contains a more indepth summary of the research.
+Key research findings were presented to the advisory committee.